AsgerJon/WorkToy/README.md

 keyword arguments `pad: int` and `padChar: Any`.
 If `pad` is given it defines the length of the returned list padded with `padChar` or `None` by default.
 Setting `pad` will either pad or crop as necessary.

-### `searchKeys`

-A common way to handle optional keyword arguments is something like:

-    def func(*args, **kwargs) -> Any:
-        """Common function accepting arbitrary positional and keyword arguments."""
-        val = kwargs.get('key', defaultValue)
-        ...

-In the above code, the `get` function is used to look for a given key in the collection of keyword arguments along with a (optional) default value.
-Instead, `searchKeys` allows for multiple keys in order of priority:

-    def func(*args, **kwargs) -> Any:
-        """Common function accepting arbitrary positional and keyword arguments."""
-        dV = defaultValue
-        val = searchKeys('k1', 'k2', 'k3', **kwargs)
-        ...

-In addition, WorkToy provides the following syntactic pork-scratchings for the keto-aware programmer:

-    def func(*args, **kwargs) -> Any:
-        """Common function accepting arbitrary positional and keyword arguments."""
-        dV = defaultValue
-        val = searchKeys('k1', 'k2', 'k3') @ int >> (kwargs, dV)
-        ...

-The matrix multiplication operator `@` sets a type requirement and the right-shift operator `>>` invokes the search.
-The default value is then given as the second positional argument in the tuple.
-Please note that absense of `**`.
-This causes `kwargs` to be treated as a dictionary entirely contained at the first positional argument.
-If invoked without a default value, the parentheses may be omitted.

-### `CallMeMaybe`

-This abstract baseclass registers any callable object as an instance.
-This makes it stronger than the built-in `callable` and even the `Callable` from the `typing` package.
-If a custom class implements the `__call__` method, instances of this class may still not be recognized as callable by the mentioned methods.

-    class FilteredClass:
-        """A class requiring a callable filter before invoking some other function"""

-        def __init__(self, *args, **kwargs) -> None:
-            filterKwarg = searchKeys('filter') @ CallMeMaybe >> kwargs
-            filterArg = maybeType(CallMeMaybe, *args)
-            filterDefault = lambda *arg, **kwargs: (arg, kwargs) self._filter = maybe(filterKwarg, filterArg, filterDefault)
-            self._func = someFunction

-        def __call__(self, *args, **kwargs) -> Any:
-            """Invokes some underlying function subject to the filter""" return self._func(self._filter(*args, **kwargs))

-Additionally, decorate functions with `CallMeMaybe` to explicitly flag functions as being instances of `CallMeMaybe`.
-As expected, instances of subclasses of `CallMeMaybe` are regarded as instances.

-## String Tools

-WorkToy also brings a number of convenient string related functions:

-### `stringList`

-Consider the following code:

-`numbers = ['one', 'two', 'three', 'four']`
-The above involve repeated use of `'`.
-On the Danish keyboard layout, the `'` key is located as indicated `jklæø'`, meaning that the right pinky finger must leap over two other keys.
-Instead, use `stringList`:

-    numbers = stringList('one, two, three, four', )
-    >>> ['one', 'two', 'three', 'four']

-### `monoSpace`

-Consider the following code:

-    msg = """Hello there!
-I am writing a long string right here in python that stretches in length beyond the allowable line length.
-Thankfully, we have the triple quotation mark syntax for indication of longer strings."""

-The above code takes things literally meaning that new lines are inserted.
-Thus, in between 'python' at the end of the first line and 'that' at the beginning of the second line, a `'\n'` has been inserted.
-Instead, use `monoSpace`:

-    msgLine = monoSpace(msg)  # msg as defined above

-Now `msgLine` contains no new lines and no repeated spaces.
-To explicitly set a line break in the string, insert `'<br>'` in the text.
-Set a different string to denote a line break, give that string as the second argument.

-    rawLines = """This is the first line. <br>   Here is the second line.
-    Don't worry about the extra spaces surrounding the tag, they are removed. """

-    twoLines = monoSpace(rawLines)